Explaining the Black-box Smoothly- A Counterfactual Approach: Discussion And Conclusion

 \section{Discussion And Conclusion}

-We provided counterfactual explanations for classification models that are trained for clinical applications.
+We provided a BlackBox \emph{Counterfactual Explainer}, designed to explain image classification models for medical applications.
 Our framework explains the decision by gradually transforming the input image to its counterfactual, such that the classifier's prediction is flipped.
-To generate such an explanation, we have formulated and evaluated our framework on three properties of a valid transformation: data consistency, classification model consistency, and self-consistency.
-Our results in Section~\ref{Desiderata} showed that our framework adheres to all three properties and creates a realistic-looking explanation that produced a desired outcome from the classification model while retaining maximum patient-specific information.
+We have formulated and evaluated our framework on three properties of a valid counterfactual transformation: data consistency, classifier consistency, and self-consistency.
+Our results in Section~\ref{Desiderata} showed that our framework adheres to all three properties.

-\blue{ We compared against two other generative methods for the model explanation, namely, xGEM and cycleGAN.
-CycleGAN produced the most visually appealing x-ray images with a high FID score.
-However, during training, the objective function of cycleGAN does not incorporate the external black-box classifier.
-Consequently, we observe a low counterfactual validity (CV) score in Table~\ref{FID-table}.
-And in Fig.~\ref{Fig_Quality_Normal}, cycleGAN counterfactual images failed to flip the classification decision for cardiomegaly.
-In contrast, 90\% of the explanations generated by our model successfully flipped the classification decision.}

-\blue{The xGEM explanations are well-grounded with the classifier, with ahigh CV score.
-However, unless explicitly imposed, the explanation image from xGEM does not look realistic.
-The expressiveness of the generator limits the visual quality of images. xGEM adopted a variational autoencoder (VAE) as the generator.
-VAE uses a Gaussian likelihood ($\ell_2$ reconstruction), an unrealistic assumption for image data, and is known to produce over-smoothed images~\cite{Huang2018IntroVAE:Synthesis}.
-In contrast, our model uses an implicit likelihood assumption as in GAN~\cite{Miyato2018CGANsDiscriminator} that results in more realistic explanation images.}

-We also compared our method against popular saliency-map-based explanations.
-A good explanation model elaborates the classifier’s reasoning by providing different explanations for different decisions \ie classes.
-However, for medical images, saliency maps may highlight almost the same region for different diseases, resulting in misleading and inconclusive explanations (\emph{see} Fig.~\ref{Fig_saliency}).
-In contrast, our counterfactual explanations provide additional information to clarify \emph{how} input features in the important regions could be modified to change the prediction decision.
-Our difference map localizes disease to specific regions in the chest, and these regions align with the clinical knowledge of the disease.
-In Fig.~\ref{Fig_saliency} our difference map focused on the heart region for cardiomegaly and the CP recess region for PE.

-From a clinical perspective, we demonstrated the usability of our explanations by quantifying the counterfactual changes in terms of disease-specific radiographic features such as CTR and SCP.
-Our explanations showed that the classification decision is consistent with the medical knowledge of the disease.
-For example, changes associated with an increased posterior probability for cardiomegaly also resulted in an increased CTR.
-Similarly, for PE, a healthy CP recess with a sharp diaphragm arc and a high SCP transformed into an abnormal CP recess with blunt CPA, as the posterior probability for PE increases (\emph{see} Fig.~\ref{Fig_Quality_Normal} and Fig.~\ref{Fig_Box}).